-(1) Fiscal 2016 rates range from 0.625% to 6.770%, and maturities from 2017 to 2046.
-Fiscal 2015 rates range from 0.250% to 6.770%, and maturities from 2015 to 2045.
+Fiscal 2017 rates range from 0.750% to 6.000%, and maturities from 2017 to 2046.

-- Fiscal 2016 rates range from 0.00% to 10.500%, and maturities from 2016 to 2057.
-Fiscal 2015 rates range from 0.875% to 11.000%, and maturities from 2015 to 2066. - (3) This represents investments in two commingled fixed income funds that invest globally in both developed and emerging markets with investments consisting primarily of corporate bonds (investment grade and high yield), sovereign bonds and securitized bonds.
+Fiscal 2017 rates range from 0.00% to 11.000%, and maturities from 2016 to 2057.
+(2)

+This represents investments in two commingled fixed income funds that invest globally in both developed and emerging markets with investments consisting primarily of corporate bonds (investment grade and high yield), sovereign bonds and securitized bonds.
 These funds may also invest in convertible bonds and currencies.
 The redemption frequency for these investments range from daily to monthly with one to 30 business days' prior written notice.

-(4) Fiscal 2016 rates range from 0.250% to 10.250%, and maturities from 2016 to 2064.
-Fiscal 2015 rates range from 0.250% to 10.250%, and maturities from 2015 to 2050.
+Fiscal 2017 rates range from 1.250% to 10.600%, and maturities from 2017 to 2064.
+This represents investments in five commingled equity funds that invest primarily in common stock of companies located outside the U.S., including

-- This represents investments in four commingled equity funds in fiscal 2016 and five in fiscal 2015 that invest primarily in common stock of companies located outside the U.S., including emerging markets.
-These investments have daily liquidity and require up to 10 business days' notice for redemption. - (6) This represents investments in 45 funds consisting of 10 open-end funds and 35 closed-end funds.
+(5)emerging markets.
+These investments have daily liquidity and require up to 10 business days' notice for redemption.

+This represents investments in 45 real estate funds consisting of 10 strategic core open-end funds and 35 opportunistic/tactical non-core closed-end (6)funds.
 The open-end funds can be redeemed on a quarterly basis with 45-90 days' notice periods.
-The closed-end funds are not redeemable and are expected to be liquidated between 2016 and 2025.
-Beginning in 2010, the System's real estate portfolio was restructured from direct property holdings to a diversified portfolio of funds.
-As such, 40 of the 45 fund investments have been made during the period from 2010 to 2016. - (7) This represents 30 investments in private partnerships focused primarily on the following strategies: buyouts, growth equity, secondaries and energy.
-These private partnerships typically have 10 to 15 year life cycles during which limited partners are unable to redeem their positions, but instead, receive distributions as the partnerships liquidate their underlying assets. - (8) This represents 16 investments in private partnerships focused primarily on the following strategies: direct lending, mezzanine and distressed debt.
-These private partnerships typically have 10 to 15 year life cycles during which limited partners are unable to redeem their positions, but instead, receive distributions from coupon payments and/or as the partnerships liquidate their underlying assets. - (9) SLI GARS is held within the Opportunistic sleeve of the Alternative Investments asset allocation as SLI GARS is an "unconstrained/go anywhere" manager that invests across various geographies and asset classes including equity, credit, interest rates, currencies and real estate.
+The closed-end funds are not redeemable.
+NHRS has no direct property investments as of June 30, 2017.

+This represents 30 investments in private partnerships focused primarily on the following strategies: buyouts, growth equity, secondaries and energy.
+These private partnerships typically have 10 to 15 year life cycles during which limited partners are unable to redeem their positions, but instead, receive distributions as the partnerships liquidate their underlying assets.
+(7)

+This represents 16 investments in private partnerships focused primarily on the following strategies: direct lending, mezzanine and distressed debt.
+(8)These private partnerships typically have 6 to 10 year life cycles during which limited partners are unable to redeem their positions, but instead, receive distributions from coupon payments and/or as the partnerships liquidate their underlying assets.

+SLI GARS is held within the Opportunistic sleeve of the Alternative Investments asset allocation as SLI GARS is an "unconstrained/go anywhere" manager (9)that invests across various geographies and asset classes including equity, credit, interest rates, currencies and real estate.
 This manager invests on an opportunistic basis to take advantage of market dislocations.
+This investment has monthly liquidity and requires 5 business day's notice for redemption

-NOTE 5 - NET LIABILITY OF EMPLOYERS - PENSION AND OPEB
+NOTE 5 - NET LIABILITY OF EMPLOYERS - PENSION AND OPEB PLANS